 A low form of plant life containing chlorophyll that generally requires sunlight and air for existence.
-Many are microscopic but under favorable conditions can grow sufficiently dense to plug cooling tower distributors on the decks and to interfere with water splashing in the fill.
-Large masses often slough off the tower and plug heat exchangers or deposit in piping.
+Many are microscopic but under favourable conditions can grow sufficiently dense to plug cooling tower distributors on the decks and to interfere with

 A toxic material which will retard or prevent the growth of algae and slimes.
-Some of the more commonly used algaecides are chlorine, copper sulfate and phenolic compounds.
+Some of the more commonly used algaecides are chlorine, copper sulphate and phenolic compounds.

 The centerline of the pump is perfectly aligned with the centerline of the driver (usually an electric motor).

 An expression of the total basic anions (hydroxyl groups) that is present in a solution.
-It also represents, particularly in water analysis, the bicarbonate, carbonate, hydroxyl and occasionally the borate, silicate, and phosphate salts which will react with water to produce acid neutralizable anions.
+It also represents, particularly in water analysis, the bicarbonate, carbonate, hydroxyl and occasionally the borate, silicate, and phosphate salts which will react w

 A substance capable of causing an allergic reaction because of an individual's sensitivity to that substance.